Checklist

 TurboStarter comes with predefined Github Action to handle building your app on EAS.
 You can find its definition in the .github/workflows/publish-mobile.yml file.

 What you need to do is to set your EXPO_TOKEN as a secret for your Github repository.
-You can obtain it from your EAS account, learn more in the official documentation
+You can obtain it from your EAS account, in the Access Tokens section.

 Then, you can run the workflow which will build the app on EAS platform.